 So why did Airbus make two very similar aircraft?

 So why did Airbus make two very similar aircraft?
 In the late 80s when the program was announced, the ability or should I say the dependability of jet engines to not breakdown was reaching higher standards.
-As yet, however, many twin engined airliners were still going through stringent ETOPS (Extended-range Twin-engine Operational Performance Standards) approval processes, so there was a reluctance by carriers with long over water routes to commit to large twin-engined airliners for these routes.
-The Airbus A340, was of course, immune to these limitations as was the Boeing 747, Douglas DC10 and the Lockheed L1011.
+As yet, however, many twin-engined airliners were still going through stringent ETOPS (Extended-range Twin-engine Operational Performance Standards) approval processes, so there was a reluctance by carriers with long over-water routes to commit to large twin-engined airliners for these routes.
+The Airbus A340, was of course, immune to these limitations as was the Boeing 747, McDonnell Douglas DC-10 and the Lockheed L1011 Tristar.
 There was also a division of preference in the market place, with Asian carriers preferring 4 engines, US carriers preferring 2 engines and European carriers split between the two.

 Some of the longest scheduled non-stop sectors were operated by the A340.